Decorated marked surfaces: spherical twists versus braid twists: Triangulations of decorated marked surfaces

 \subsection{Decorated marked surfaces}

 Recall that any triangulation of $\surf$ consists of $\aleph$ triangles, where $\aleph$ is given by the formula \eqref{eq:Tri}. \begin{definition} The \emph{decorated marked surface} $\surfo$ is a marked surface $\surf$ together with a fixed set $\Tri$ of $\aleph$ `decorating' points (in the interior of $\surf$, where $\aleph$ is defined in \eqref{eq:Tri}), which serve as punctures.
-Moreover, \begin{itemize} \item An \emph{open arc} in $\surfo$ (or $\surf$) is (the isotopy class of) a curve in $\surfo-\Tri$ that connects two marked points in $\M$. \item a \emph{closed arc} in $\surfo$ is (the isotopy class of) a curve in $\surfo-\Tri$ that connects different decorating points in $\Tri$.
-We will consider the general closed arcs, i.e. when the endpoints of a curved coincide at a decorating point, see Appendix~\ref{app:B}.
-Denote by $\cA(\surfo)$ the set of simple closed arcs. \item An \emph{L-arc} $\eta$ in $\surfo$ is (the isotopy class of) a curve in $\surfo-\Tri$ such that its endpoints coincide at a decorating point in $\Tri$ and it is not isotopy to a point. \item A \emph{general closed arc} in $\surfo$ is either a closed arc or an L-arc; denote by $\CA(\surfo)$ the set of simple general closed arcs. \end{itemize} \end{definition} The \emph{intersection numbers} between arcs in $\surfo$ are defined as follows: \begin{itemize} \item For an open arc $\gamma$ and any arc $\eta$, their intersection number is the geometric intersection number in $\surfo-\M$:
+Moreover, \begin{itemize} \item An \emph{open arc} in $\surfo$ is (the isotopy class of) a curve in $\surfo-\Tri$ that connects two marked points in $\M$, which is neither isotopic to a boundary segment nor to a point. \item a \emph{closed arc} in $\surfo$ is (the isotopy class of) a curve in $\surfo-\Tri$ that connects different decorating points in $\Tri$.
+Denote by $\cA(\surfo)$ the set of simple closed arcs. \item An \emph{L-arc} $\eta$ in $\surfo$ is (the isotopy class of) a curve in $\surfo-\Tri$ such that its endpoints coincide at a decorating point in $\Tri$ and it is not isotopic to a point. \item A \emph{general closed arc} in $\surfo$ is either a closed arc or an L-arc; denote by $\CA(\surfo)$ the set of simple general closed arcs. \end{itemize} \end{definition} The \emph{intersection numbers} between arcs in $\surfo$ are defined as follows: \begin{itemize} \item For an open arc $\gamma$ and any arc $\eta$, their intersection number is the geometric intersection number in $\surfo-\M$: